awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 + Network Load Balancers do not have associated security groups\.
 Therefore, the security groups for your targets must use IP addresses to allow traffic from the load balancer\.
 + You cannot use the security groups for clients as a source in the security groups for the targets\.
 Instead, use the client CIDR blocks as sources in the target security groups\.

+The following are the recommended rules for instance security groups\.

 **Recommended rules for instance security groups**